openhab/openhab-addons/bundles/org.openhab.binding.avmfritz/README.md

 - `ain` (mandatory), no default (AIN number of the device)

+### Finding to AIN ###

+The AIN (actor identification number) can be found in the FRITZ!Box interface -> Home Network -> SmartHome.
+When opening the details view for a device with the edit button, the AIN is shown.
+Use the AIN without the blank.

 ## Supported Channels

 | Channel Type ID | Item Type                | Description                                                                                                                                         | Available on thing                                                                                  |